ethereum/execution-apis/src/builder/specification.md

 - method: `builder_getHeaderV1`
 - params:
+  1. `slot`: `QUANTITY`, 64 Bits - Slot number of the block proposal.
+  2. `pubkey`: `QUANTITY`, 64 Bits - Corresponding public key of proposer.
-  1. `hash`: `DATA`, 32 Bytes - Hash of Execution Layer block which the validator intends to use as the parent for its proposal.
+  3. `hash`: `DATA`, 32 Bytes - Hash of execution layer block the proposer will use as the proposal's parent.

 #### Response

 - result: `object`
     - `message`: `object`
         - `header`: [`ExecutionPayloadHeaderV1`](#executionpayloadheaderv1).
-        - `value`: `DATA`, 32 Bytes - the payment in wei that will be directed to the `feeRecipient` account.
+        - `value`: `DATA`, 32 Bytes - the payment in wei that will be paid to the `feeRecipient` account.
-    - `publicKey`: `DATA`, 48 Bytes - the public key associated with the builder.
+        - `pubkey`: `DATA`, 48 Bytes - the public key associated with the builder.
-    - `signature`: `DATA`, 96 Bytes - BLS signature of the builder over `payload` and `value`.
+    - `signature`: `DATA`, 96 Bytes - BLS signature of the builder over `message`.
 - error: code and message set in case an exception happens while getting the payload.

 #### Specification
 1. Builder software **SHOULD** respond immediately with the `header` that increases the `feeRecipient`'s balance by the most.
-2. Builder software **MUST** return `-32001: Unknown hash` if the block identified by `hash` does not exist.
+2. Builder software **MUST** return `-32001: Unknown hash` if the block identified by `hash` is not known.
-3. Builder software **MUST** return `-32002: Unknown validator` if the validator the builder expects to propose in the current slot has not been mapped to a `feeRecipient`.
+3. Builder software **MUST** return `-32002: Unknown validator` if `pubkey` does not map to the validator that is expected to propose at `slot`.
+4. Builder software **MUST** return `-32003: Unknown fee recipient` if the builder does not have a `feeRecipient` mapped to the validator.
-4. Builder software **MAY** set the `feeRecipient` for the block to a different address than the address mapped to the validator so long as a payment equal to `value` is made to `feeRecipient`.
+5. Builder software **MAY** set the `feeRecipient` for the block to a different address than the address mapped to the validator so long as a payment equal to `value` is made to `feeRecipient`.

 ### `builder_getPayloadV1`